nfreeze/farmhand/README.md

     });

 [Cryo](https://github.com/hunterloftis/cryo) is used to serialize everything sent between the parent and child processes, including the actual function.
-Serializing functions is generally frowned upon so consider this experimental.

 Version
 -